Geometric inequalities, stability results and Kendall's problem in spherical space: A general framework for isoperimetry

 \section{A general framework for isoperimetry}

 The probabilistic deviation results outlined in the introduction are based on geometric inequalities and related stability results.
-Similarly as in the Euclidean setting, we can describe a very general setting for stability results of isoperimetric type, which are then applied to the solution of Kendall's problem in spherical space.
+Similarly as in Euclidean space (see, e.g., \cite[Chap.~12.2]{HS24}), we will describe a very general setting for stability results of isoperimetric type, which are then applied to the solution of Kendall's problem in spherical space.

 The main ingredients in our analysis are a hitting functional $\Phi$, a size functional $\Sigma$, and a deviation measure $\vartheta$.
-In general, by a hitting functional we mean a map $\Phi:\overline{\cK}^{d}_s \to [0,\infty)$ which is continuous and such that $\Phi(K)=0$, for some $K\in \overline{\cK}^{d}_s$, if and only if $K$ is a one-pointed set.
-Here and in the following, continuity on spherically convex bodies refers to the (spherical) Hausdorff metric $\delta_s$.
-A first main example of a hitting functional is the hitting functional $\Phi=2 U_1$ of an isotropic spherical hyperplane process, which is proportional to the spherical mean width functional.
+In general, by a {\em hitting functional} we mean a map $\Phi:\overline{\cK}^{d}_s \to [0,\infty)$ that is continuous and such that $\Phi(K)=0$, for some $K\in \overline{\cK}^{d}_s$, if and only if $K$ is a one-point set.
+Here and in the following, the continuity on spherically convex bodies refers to the (spherical) Hausdorff metric $\delta_s$.
+The first main example of a hitting functional is the hitting functional $\Phi=2 U_1$ of an isotropic hypersphere process, as introduced in \eqref{eq:justhitting}, which is proportional to the spherical mean width functional.
 In this case, $\Phi$ is also increasing and rotation invariant.
-Another example arises in the study of Voronoi tessellations as the hitting functional of a non-isotropic spherical hyperplane tessellation and will be introduced later (on a restricted domain).
+Another example arises in the study of Voronoi tessellations as the hitting functional of a non-isotropic hypersphere process and will be introduced later (on a restricted domain).
+Further examples are obtained by replacing $\sdn$ in the definition of $2U_1$ with a probability measure that is absolutely continuous with positive density with respect to $\sdn$.

-A size functional is a continuous map $\Sigma:\overline{\cK}^{d}_s \to [0,\infty)$ which satisfies $\Sigma\not\equiv 0$ and $\Sigma(\{p\})=0$ for all $p\in \mathbb{S}^d$.
-For the derivation of deviation inequalities and asymptotic distributions, we will also assume that $\Sigma$ is increasing.
+A {\em size functional} is a continuous map $\Sigma:\overline{\cK}^{d}_s \to [0,\infty)$ which satisfies $\Sigma\not\equiv 0$ and $\Sigma(\{e\})=0$ for all $e\in \mathbb{S}^d$.
+For the derivation of deviation inequalities and asymptotic distributions, we will also assume that $\Sigma$ is increasing with respect to set inclusion.
 Examples of size functionals are volume, surface area, any of the functionals $U_1,\ldots,U_{d-1}$ (see \cite[(6.62)]{SW2008}), inradius, diameter or width in a fixed direction.
-Note that the spherical intrinsic volumes $V_i$ (see \cite[Chap.~6.5]{SW2008} for an introduction) are not increasing with respect to set inclusion in general \cite[p.~262]{SW2008}.
+Note that the spherical intrinsic volumes $V_i$ (see \cite[Chap.~6.5]{SW2008} for an introduction) are not increasing in general \cite[p.~262]{SW2008}.